hwndept/rust-bootcamp-qanda-api-app/README.md

 1. Run a local instance of PostgreSQL:

-The next script runs database instance using docker.
+The next script runs the database instance using docker.
 You can avoid this step if you have another database instance.

 ```sh
 ./scripts/run-db.sh